Amended in 2004

 WEL acknowledges the occupation and custodianship of the Australian continent by Aboriginal and Torres Strait Islander peoples, and apologise for past injustices.

 WEL recognises that Aboriginal and Torres Strait Island women hold unique and complex identities and cultures, and acknowledges the central role played by Indigenous women in working for social, political and economic change and advocates that governments support Indigenous women in their struggle for justice and self determination.

 WEL opposes any action by governments or other agencies which deny Aboriginal and Torres Strait Island women any of the rights, benefits or protection from discrimination incorporated in or implied by these policies.
 Discrimination on the grounds of race or culture is totally unacceptable in Australian society.

-WEL calls on governments to provide adequate resources to address the health and welfare problems which are widespread in Indigenous communities and affect Indigenous women particularly, such as family violence and sexual assualt.
+WEL calls on governments to provide adequate resources to address the health and welfare problems which are widespread in indigenous communities and affect indigenous women, such as family violence and sexual assualt.